 From a Creara report commissioned by European Copper Institute in Feb 2017 (not published), we share the following table showing copper use in heating appliances.

 To upgrade Europe’s 143 million conventional heating systems requires therefore 1.6 million tons of copper until 2050.
-This figure is likely to be an overestimate, since alternative heat conductor materials can be used as well.
+This figure is likely to be an overestimate since alternative heat conductor materials can be used as well.
+In addition, buildings in Europe are getting more efficient and have lower heat demands.